Kmek/Portfolio/index.md

 ### [Diffusion Simulation](diffusion)

-A diffusion simulation reconstructed and improved for the Kennett High School Science Department, as the old flash program couldn't be run.
+`HTML` `CSS` `JavaScript` A diffusion simulation reconstructed and improved for the Kennett High School Science Department, as the old flash program couldn't be run.

 ---